rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6/README.md

 | MPG (Macro-15)              |                  |                        |                    | Step (Macro-16)            |
 |                             |                  | &lt;Jog Dial&gt;       |                    |                            |

-* Caution: The buttons' naming and user manual are sohewhat unluckily translated.
+* Caution: The buttons' naming and user manual are somewhat unluckily translated.
 The **MPG** button puts the device into **continuous**, whereas the **Step/Continuous** button into **step mode**.
 Continuous mode means n jog dial events are translated to "move joint n times with speed x" whereas step mode to "move joint n steps" with a predefined speed.

 ### Pendant button naming

-The HAL pin names are derived from text written on the respecitve button.
+The HAL pin names are derived from text written on the respective button.
 For example:

 ```
 $ xhc-whb04b-6 -p